The Early Bird Bakery in Roath is just a little bit special.

 If this sounds right up your street; you can contact the Early Bird team on Facebook to book your spot at the Apprenticeship Showcase, or contact them on firstname.lastname@example.org.

-You can enjoy Kaylem’s creations on any Friday evening this month – just be sure to bring along a bottle of red!
+You can enjoy Kaylem’s creations on any Friday evening this month – don’t forget to bring along a bottle of red!